0xsomnus/Solidity-DevSecOps-Standard/README.md

 ### CI/CD Pipeline

 - Integrate security tools into your CI.
 A few examples are [Slither](https://github.com/crytic/slither-action) and [Echidna](https://github.com/crytic/echidna-action) GitHub Actions, [Mythril](https://github.com/ConsenSys/mythril) and the paid SaaS security tools [MythX](https://mythx.io/) and [Diligence Fuzzing](https://consensys.net/diligence/fuzzing/).
-If it seems like a lot of work to you, use the integrated Foundry and DappTools security tools.
-However, it is strongly suggested to write your property tests with [Scribble](https://consensys.net/diligence/scribble/).
-A specification language from ConsenSys Diligence that takes your fuzzing and testing to a whole new level.
+Foundry and DappTools have integrated fuzzers as well.
+- It is strongly suggested to write your property tests with [Scribble](https://consensys.net/diligence/scribble/).
+A specification language from ConsenSys Diligence.
+This allows you to re-use properties across different tools and facilitate incremental fuzzing.
 1. MythX recommended usage:
 - Quick scan every commit.
 - Standard scan at development milestones.